From the Attendance Clerk - Stephanie Bensel

-When you call or visit Twin Peaks K-8 School, you will be greeted by Jacquie Treatch or Stephanie Bensel, our attendance clerks.
+When you call or visit Twin Peaks K-8 School, you will often be greeted by Stephanie Bensel, our attendance clerk.
 She will be happy to assist you or direct you to the appropriate person.
 Listed below are procedures for making a dismissal change for your child, reporting your child’s absence, and notifying the school of a change of address.

 To reach the attendance clerk, call the school’s main number 520-579-4750, or e-mail.

 Please notify your child’s teacher in writing of a planned change to your child’s normal dismissal routine.
 Also, discuss this change with your child before school.
 If you have an unanticipated emergency change, please call our office prior to 12:45 p.m.
 Monday through Thursday and prior to 11:30 a.m. on Friday.
 Calling early gives our attendance clerk time to notify your child’s teacher before the bell rings.

 Reporting an Absence

 You may call Twin Peaks K-8 School's 24-hour attendance hotline at 520-579-4756 to report your child's absence.
 This line is available for your convenience 24 hours a day.
 When reporting an absence, you will need the following information: